A model of the cubic connectedness locus: Invariant gaps, their canonical laminations, and flower-like sets

-This section is based upon \cite{bopt16}.
-An \emph{invariant gap} is an invariant gap of a cubic lamination (the latter may be unspecified).
 An infinite invariant gap is \emph{quadratic} if it has degree 2.
-By \cite[Section 3]{bopt16}, a quadratic invariant gap is as follows.
 A critical chord $\oc$ gives rise to an open circle arc $L(\oc)$ of length $2/3$ with the same endpoints as $\oc$; let $I(\oc)$ be the complement of $\ol{L(\oc)}$.
-The set $\Pi(\oc)$ of all points with orbits in $\ol{L(\oc)}$ is nonempty, closed and forward invariant.
+Clearly, the set $\Pi(\oc)$ of all points with orbits in $\ol{L(\oc)}$ is nonempty, closed and forward invariant.
 Let $\Pi'(\oc)$ be the maximal perfect subset of $\Pi(\oc)$.
-The convex hulls $G(\oc)$ of $\Pi(\oc)$ and $G'(\oc)$ of $\Pi'(\oc)$ are invariant quadratic gaps, and any invariant quadratic gap is like that.
+Then by \cite[Lemmas 3.3,3.6,3.9]{bopt16} the convex hulls $G(\oc)$ of $\Pi(\oc)$ and $G'(\oc)$ of $\Pi'(\oc)$ are invariant quadratic gaps, and any invariant quadratic gap is like that.
+If $\oc$ has non-periodic endpoints, or both its endpoints eventually map to $I(\oc)$, then $\Pi(\oc)=\Pi'(\oc)$ and $G(\oc)=G'(\oc)$.
+This allows us to classify quadratic invariant gaps.